goFrendiAsgard/zaruba/docs/Documentation.md

 * Zaruba will try to use `main.zaruba.yaml` in the current directory.
 * If `main.zaruba.yaml` is not found, Zaruba will use `${ZARUBA_HOME}/scripts/core.zaruba.yaml`.
 If `${ZARUBA_HOME}` is not defined, Zaruba will used it's parent directory as `${ZARUBA_HOME}`.
 In most cases, you don't need to set the environment variable.

-### Kwargs Declaration File
+### Values Declaration File

-To provide custom `kwargs declaration file`, you can use `-k` flag.
-Otherwise, Zaruba will try to use `default.kwargs.yaml` in the current directory.
+To provide custom `value declaration file`, you can use `-k` flag.
+Otherwise, Zaruba will try to use `default.value.yaml` in the current directory.

 # Task Declaration